voideditor/void/README.md

 To contribute, see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md).

 We're in very early stages and building quickly.
-We welcome all new contributions!
+We welcome all new contributions.

 ## Reference
 For some useful links we've compiled see [`VOID_USEFUL_LINKS.md`](https://github.com/voideditor/void/blob/main/VOID_USEFUL_LINKS.md).